Motor Y Cueda

 There is a worldwide movement that seeks to create new and interesting interfaces for musical expression called NIME (New Interfaces for Musical Expression).
 This movement is pursued by different kinds of people: researchers, musicians, designers and engineers.

 The magnificent world of music was revealed to me as a kid through the piano.
 By learning the works of the greatest composers of all time, both classical and contemporary, I've fallen in love with the abstraction of sound waves and the wide range of feelings they can make us feel.
-Motor Y Cuerda was all about the relationship between human and machine, about computer-less music and about the emotional and physical investment we need to put into making things that are personal in this fast-paced and sometimes impersonal world.
+Motor Y Cuerda was all about the relationship between human and machine, about computer-less music and about the emotional and physical investment we need to put into making things that are personal in this fast-paced and sometimes facile world.

 Acoustic instruments, as opposed to electronic or digital instruments, depend on the actual material of the instrument and the dynamic they are played with.
 This makes the timbre, or the voice of the instrument, depend on physical phenomenons, while electronic music depends on an algorithm, preset, or programmable signal.
 There is less control and less predictability with acoustic instruments – this made the project very challenging and fun.